-Today is the Feast of Our Lady of Guadalupe; a day to remember and reflect upon Our Blessed Mother’s appearance to Juan Diego.
+Today is the Feast of Our Lady of Guadalupe.
+Therefore, it is a day to remember and reflect upon Our Blessed Mother’s appearance to Juan Diego.
 When Our Blessed Mother appeared to Juan Diego, his country was under the influence of pagan beliefs in false gods.
-Mary appeared to him to set into motion a means for personally evangelizing the people of Central America.
+Mary appeared to him, so that she could set in motion a means for personally evangelizing the people of Central America.
 Her specific words to Juan Diego were:

 I greatly desire that a church be built in my honor, in which I will show my love, compassion, and protection.
 I am your Mother, full of mercy and love for you and all those who love Me, trust in Me, and have recourse to Me.
 I will hear their complaints and I will comfort their affliction and their sufferings.
 So that I might show all My love, go now to the bishop in Mexico City and tell him that I am sending you to make known to him the great desire I have to see a church dedicated to me built here.
 1

-Naturally, when Juan Diego met with the presiding Bishop of the region to relay the Blessed Mother’s wish, Juan Diego met with disbelief.
-However, when he was returning to his home after the meeting, Mary was waiting for him.
-Mary knew what the Bishop’s reaction would be, and sent Juan Diego back to the Bishop with the message that it was the very Blessed Virgin and Mother of God who was making the request to have the church built.
+Naturally, when Juan Diego met with the presiding Bishop of the region to relay the Blessed Mother’s wish, the Bishop did not initially believe him.
+However, while he walked home after the meeting, Mary waited for him.
+She foreknew the Bishop’s reaction, and sent Juan Diego back to the Bishop with a message: It was the very Blessed Virgin and Mother of God who was making the request to have the church built.

 Juan Diego complied with the Virgin’s wishes and once again met with skepticism.
 Yet, this time, the Bishop asked for a tangible sign, so that he might believe.
 As Juan Diego walked home, he once again met with Our Lady of Guadalupe, who told Juan to come to this very place in the morning to receive the tangible sign.